codedread/bitjs/docs/bitjs.io.md

 A ByteStream is a convenient way to read numbers and ASCII strings from a set of bytes.
 For example, interpreting 2 bytes in the stream as a number is done by calling `someByteStream.readNumber(2)`.
-By default, the byte stream is considered Little Endian, but can be toggled at any point using `someByteStream.setBigEndian()` and toggled back with `someByteStream.setLittleEndian()`.
+By default, the byte stream is considered Little Endian, but can be changed at any point using `someByteStream.setBigEndian()` and toggled back with `someByteStream.setLittleEndian()`.

 By default, numbers are unsigned, but `peekSignedNumber(n)` and `readSignedNumber(n)` exist for signed numbers.